 Some places are still cash only!
 For example, many of South Philadelphia’s famous cheesesteak shops only take paper bills.

 Many famous bars in New Orleans and New York City are still cash-only and use cash registers instead of modern POS software.
 These types of businesses often prefer the aesthetic of a cash register and attract a certain clientele because of it.
-They’re willing to sacrifice the lack of modern payment options in this case.
+In this case, they’re willing to sacrifice the lack of modern payment options.

 Popup shops often choose a simple cash register over a POS system due to their temporary nature and specific requirements.
 Because these shops only operate for short durations, setting up a full POS system can be impractical and too time-consuming.
 Limited space and resources make a compact cash register a convenient choice.